petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/cloud-development-lifecycle.md

 ---
 # Cloud Development Lifecycle

-Now you've configured your LXC-SM environment for requirements like Delectable Bonsai's.
+Now you've configured your LXC-SM environment for a project like Delectable Bonsai's.
 Developers like Kyle use the Cloud console too, for everything from deploying new development builds to troubleshooting issues when they arise.

 Here, you'll learn how to: